NadavOps/elk/README.md

 # 3 dedicated out the bat and dedicated datas
 # small cluster of master/ data of 3 nodes all in one
 # also need to diffrentiate between inital bootstrap cluster to dedicated masters joining after failure

+## do one template for dedicated master, master, data, data-master
+## add cluster prefix to names
+## validate clustering for all
+## it can be done if instead passing terraform variables of every new instance, but to tell the script to dig records from unchanged domain
+## need to add conditional for nodes that change the minimum master eligible for election

+## function dns making and iam role

+## fix master counting- doesnt work